Jona-Han/PassMaster/README.md

 - As a user, I want to be able to organize accounts into folders
 - As a user, I want to be able to not worry about someone knowing my stored information without logging in using my master username and password
+- As a user, I want to be able to save my account information to file automatically
+- As a user, I want to load my account information from file once I log in